-- 1. Submit a formal application for admission either electronically or by paper and pay the application fee, if applicable; - Request directly from the University or College two official transcripts of all undergraduate and graduate course work be sent to the Graduate Admissions office; - Comply with departmental admission requirements.
+- 1. Submit a formal application for admission either electronically or by paper and pay the application fee, if applicable; - Request directly from any University or College attended previously, two official transcripts of all undergraduate and graduate course work to be sent to the Graduate Admissions office; - 3.
+Comply with departmental admission requirements.
 (Contact the individual departments for these requirements.)